aquariumbio/pydent/docs/_sources/basics/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~

 Trident automatically makes
-requests as needed for certain attributes are access from
+requests as needed for attributes defined in associated models.
-models.
-For example, we know from above that `Samples` have
+For example, we know from the above that `Samples` have
-many `Items` associated with it and, conversely, an `Item` has
+many `Items` associated with them and, conversely, an `Item` belongs to
 a single `Sample`.
-Trident allows us to access these requests
+Trident allows us to access these relationships
 on demand.
 For example, the following code automatically
 makes a new request for an `Item's` `Sample` using its
 `.sample_id` attribute.